You may submit your application online through the

 Application for Teacher's Certificate of Qualification

-You must complete all four pages of this form and mail it to the Teacher Regulation Branch.
-We will only accept
+You must complete all sections of the application.
+We will only accept the application

-this form if you answer all of the Personal Information questions and if you sign
+if you answer all of the Personal Information questions and if you sign and date

 Having a criminal record does not automatically make you ineligible for a certificate.